-Baystate Mary Lane’s awareness and registry campaigns educated staff, patients, visitors, and community members on the critical need for organ, eye, and tissue donors and thereby increased the number of potential donors on the state’s donor registry.
+Baystate Mary Lane’s awareness and registry campaigns educated staff, patients, visitors, and community members on the critical need for organ, eye, and tissue donors.
+This increased the number of potential donors on the state’s donor registry.
 The hospital earned points for each activity implemented during Phase IV of the campaign, between August 1, 2014, and April 30, 2015, and was awarded GOLD recognition by HRSA.

 Of the 1,658 hospitals and transplant centers enrolled in the campaign, 736 were awarded recognition during this phase of the campaign.
-These numbers represent a 29 percent increase in enrollment and a 56 percent increase in recognition over Phase III, and, according to HRSA, are “a tribute to the work that so many have dedicated to this effort.
+These numbers represent a 29 percent increase in enrollment and a 56 percent increase in recognition over Phase III.
+According to HRSA, the numbers are “a tribute to the work that so many have dedicated to this effort.
 Most important, since launching in 2011, the campaign has added more than 350,000 donor enrollments to state registries around the country, far surpassing the original goal of 300,000.”

-“We are grateful to be recognized by the Department of Health and Human Services for our commitment to saving lives through organ donation,” said Lisa Beaudry, MPH BSN CNM , Regional Vice President and Chief Nursing Officer for the Baystate Health Eastern Region.
-“This award is a reflection of the collaborative efforts, led by Kimberly Hoy-Kennedy RN, MSN-BC, Nursing Education Coordinator, and our staff to increase education and understanding of the organ donation process with our patients and our community members.
+“We are grateful to be recognized by the Department of Health and Human Services for our commitment to saving lives through organ donation,” said Lisa Beaudry, Regional Vice President and Chief Nursing Officer for the Baystate Health Eastern Region.
+“This award is a reflection of the collaborative efforts, led by Kimberly Hoy-Kennedy, Nursing Education Coordinator, and our staff to increase education and understanding of the organ donation process with our patients and our community members.
 We hope that by being recognized for this award, we can continue to create awareness about the ongoing need for organ donation.”